lgastako/tdf/tdf/README.md

 - TODO List:
   - IN-PROGRESS lenses for bidirectional accessors like loc, at, iat, etc.
+  - union/intersection/difference between series and frames
+    - by index and by value
   - pd.describe
   - factorize
   - cut